ECA Music Program

 • Students may be placed in a slot after school which may interfere with the early portion of a sports practice.
 This conflict should be dealt with between the student/parents and the coach.

-Secondary students may not miss core classes for lessons, and may only miss an elective at the discretion of the teacher.
+Secondary students may not miss core classes for lessons, and may only miss an elective at the discretion of the elective teacher.

 If parents prefer students to not miss any of the school day, they will be placed after school if the teacher has availability.